cosandr/go-motd/README.md

 type Conf struct {
   // Add your type to the Conf struct
-  Example datasources.ExampleConf
+  Example datasources.ConfExample
 }

 // Update Init()
 func (c *Conf) Init() {
-  // Init should be called, but adding defaults is optional c.Example.CommonConf.Init()
+  // Init must be called to avoid likely panic
-  // Set custom defaults
-  c.Example.More = true
+  // This is caused by uninitialized padding slices if they are not in the config file c.Example.Init()
 }

 // Create Get method